openvinotoolkit/openvino/docs/ops/activation/Elu_1.md

 **Outputs**:

 *   **1**: Result of Elu function applied to the input tensor *x*.
 Floating point tensor with shape and type matching the input tensor.
-Required.